barbazul/1kfa/mod_guide_player.md

 These instructions should be executed, but might only be *part* of the GM's move -- the GM gets to decide if they have more to add.

-When the move card has the tag *IMMEDIATE*, the GM does not get to make a move on a ✗.
+When the card is a *FAST* move, the GM does not get to make a move on a ✗.
 Instead, the GM just gains 2 *Shadow points*.

-## Cards tagged IMMEDIATE
+## Cards tagged *FAST*

+`TODO: illustration of FAST move`

-Some of your move cards have the tag *IMMEDIATE*.
+Some of your move cards have the *FAST* symbol.
 This indicates they can be used in conjunction with another move during your character's moment in the spotlight.
-When players take turns in the spotlight, if they trigger moves, it is expected that they trigger **at most one** *IMMEDIATE* move.
+When players take turns in the spotlight, if they trigger moves, it is expected that they trigger **at most one** *FAST* move.
 Otherwise the pace of the game can slow down, and other players may feel like they aren't getting a fair share of time in the spotlight.

-Examples of cards tagged *IMMEDIATE* include Good Cardio, Where It Hurts, and Unknown Benefactor
+Examples of cards tagged *FAST* include Good Cardio, Where It Hurts, and Unknown Benefactor.

 A moment in the spotlight might see your swordsman character triggering the move Mix It Up, causing damage to a foe, and then you might also trigger